 “Have it your way.
 I will visit in a few decades.
 If you wish to find an ending all you must do is stand and ask,” declared Death before vanishing into oblivion.

 The man had been sitting ever since.
 He hadn’t expected to meet Death, in fact he hadn’t believed in Death, but then again maybe he’d expected too much.

-The darkness around him began to change, he could taste it in the air and feel it on his skin.
+For better or worse, today the pain accumulated from years of terrible posture was about to end.
+Today was the day of reckoning.
+The darkness around him began to swivel and change, he could taste it in the air and feel it on his skin.
 When he finally opened his eyes Death was standing in front of him, disbelief plainly visible on his face despite his ghastly features.

-“Impressive,” the god admitted reluctantly.
+“Impressive,” the god admits reluctantly.

 “Thank you, I have become rather quite good at sitting,” the man replied calmly, exercising lifetimes of restraint to hide the turmoil raging inside him.